ARE YOU A WANT-TO-BE-SELLER IN 2021?

 If you cannot afford or qualify to buy a home before selling your own home but you see your dream home before you have your home under contract you are naturally going to want to make an offer.
 If you do this, you must protect yourself.
 In order to do that, you would need to make your offer “Subject to The Sale of _(property address would be entered here)_ Home.”
 This is called a contingency.

 The issue with making an offer with a contingency is that sellers tend to frown upon it and sometimes rightfully so.
 Put yourself in the seller’s shoes.
 You receive 5 offers on your home and one of them is a “subject to” offer.
 Would you want to take that one?
 Probably not.
 Unless it’s the highest offer then you may chance it.
 But as the buyer, you and your Realtor need to make it very clear to the listing broker that you are going to list your home and sell it right away.
 You may even need to show them the price you will be listing at and comparable sold homes in the area to prove that it will sell right away.
 If they do accept they will almost always put a timeline on it so that you must sell it quickly which in this market should not be a problem so long as you price correctly.
 This can be done but it is tricky to pull off especially in the late winter and early spring months when things are so competitive.

 If you read all of the above, you should see by now that your move can be made and that you can find the home you want.
-You can do this safely and on your timeline.
+You can do this on your timeline.
 Meeting with a Realtor to discuss a plan and all your options doesn’t mean that your home will be up for sale a moment before you’re ready.
 It is also important to remember that when you are the seller in this market you are in the driver’s seat, so if a buyer won’t agree to your terms you simply deny their offer.
 There is nothing that forces you to take a buyer’s offer whether you are on the market or not.
 It’s your home, it’s your choice!